outcaste-io/outserv/README.md

-Outserv: GraphQL Indexing and Serving System
+# Outserv: GraphQL Indexing and Serving System

-Outserv is a fork of [Dgraph](https://github.com/dgraph-io/dgraph), focusing on serving data via GraphQL.
-This fork is being maintained by Manish Jain, ex-founder of Dgraph Labs and the Outcaste team consisting of ex-Dgraph employees.

-Outserv's goal is to provide [Google](https://www.google.com) production level scale and throughput, while serving real-time user queries over terabytes of structured data.
-Dgraph supports GraphQL, and responds in JSON.

-**Outserv's main focus is on serving structured data via GraphQL.** While we would still maintain DQL query language, we might remove certain features of DQL to simplify the system and improve storage and performance.
+Outserv is a GraphQL Indexing and Serving System, built to make it easier to deploy a fast, scalable, production grade system to serve data via GraphQL.

+## What is the motivation behind Outserv?

+A typical GraphQL production tech stack today contains:

+1. A source of truth database (like Blockchain or Postgres)
+1. A search system (like Elastic Search)
+1. A cache system (like Redis)
+1. A GraphQL layer (like Hasura / Apollo)
+1. Business Logic

+Outserv cuts down this stack significantly.
+A tech stack with Outserv looks like
+this:

+1. A source of truth database (like Blockchain or Postgres)
+1. Outserv providing search, caching and GraphQL APIs
+1. Business Logic

+Outserv aims to make it trivial for anyone to bring up a production grade GraphQL tech stack -- which we consider to be an important step to web3 decentralization.

 ## Install from Source